DoTruong112/ebook-app/README.md

 ## Introduction
 Website Ebook_System will provide you with a place to exchange, buy and sell books, easily manage items such as accounts, books, invoices,...
 With a beautiful and easy-to-use interface, I believe this This is the right project for you.
 ## Technical
-Using Servlet, JSP & SQL Server
+- Using Servlet, JSP & SQL Server.
-Programming language: Java
+- Programming language: Java.
-Interface: Jsp, Css, JavaScript
+- Interface: Jsp, Css, JavaScript.
 ## User Interface

 ### Home Page: